Procedure Guide ·Hip Replacement ·2026

 7Does pet insurance cover hip replacement for dogs?

-Most comprehensive policies cover hip replacement if enrolled before any hip symptoms appear.
-The critical factor is the orthopedic waiting period — often 6-12 months — during which any lameness makes hip dysplasia pre-existing and permanently excluded.
-Enroll high-risk breed puppies as early as possible; potential savings reach $3,600-$10,000+.
+Most comprehensive policies cover it if enrolled before hip symptoms appear.
+The critical factor is the orthopedic waiting period - often 6-12 months.
+Any lameness during this period makes hip dysplasia pre-existing and permanently excluded.
+Enroll high-risk puppies early; potential savings: $3,600-$10,000+.

 Marcel Janik, founder of RealVetCost